We are on the JOURNEY with You!

 - The Holy Spirit dwells within all believers to help us become like Jesus every day and do his work in the world.
 John 14:16-17, 26; 15:26; 16:7, 13; Acts 2:38; Romans 8:9-11; 1 Corinthians 3:16; 12:4-7, 12-14; Ephesians 4:3-6

 - The Church is the Holy Spirit-created community of all believers everywhere.
 Locally, as followers of Jesus together, we worship him, grow in relationship both to God and each other, and learn to love our neighbors and each other at the intersection of God’s kingdom and the world.
 Matthew 16:18; Romans 12:4-5; 1 Corinthians 3:16; Ephesians 1:22-23; 2:19-22; Revelation 19:7

 - Jesus will return to fully establish his kingdom in a renewed heaven and earth, and he will raise everyone to life, judge the world, and make all things right again, restoring everything to God’s intention from the beginning.
 Acts 1:9-11; 3:21; Matthew 6:10; 24:3; 25:31; Isaiah 65:17-25

 We know that there are more detailed discussions we can have on a variety of subjects that are not included among these core convictions.
 Because women and men of good faith can and do disagree, we welcome the opportunity to discuss other beliefs and positions.
-Any beliefs we have not included among our core convictions are those we hold “with an open hand,” in hopes of maintaining unity and peace in the body of Christ.
+Any beliefs we have not included among our our “unifying beliefs” are positions we hold “with an open hand,” in hopes of maintaining unity and peace in the body of Christ.